fjahr/cisa-research/half-agg.md

 #### Mathematical security proof

-While Schnorr signatures are provably secure just in the Random Oracle Model (ROM), half-agg require both the ROM and the Algebraic Group Model (AGM).
-While this probably not an issue in practice it would be great if AGM was not needed.
+While Schnorr signatures are provably secure just in the Random Oracle Model (ROM), half-agg requires both the ROM and the Algebraic Group Model (AGM).
+While this is probably not an issue in practice it would be great if AGM was not needed.
 For now, this just means that this would not be as conservative of an update as Schnorr signatures themselves.